anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 - `ChainId`
 - Transaction hash
 - Expiration
+- Wrapper signer has enough funds to pay the fee
 - Unshielding tx (if present), is indeed a masp unshielding transfer
+- The unshielding tx (if present) releases the minimum amount of tokens required to pay fees
+- The unshielding tx (if present) runs succesfully

 For gas, fee and the unshielding tx more details can be found in the [fee specs](../economics/fee-system.md).